 Fall Gardener’s Calendar

 So, what should be done when?
-Follow these quick suggestions for Falling gardening steps to success:
+Follow these quick suggestions for Fall gardening steps to success:

 Vacations are over.
 School just started.
 And, Fall is in the air!
 The temperatures will slowly start to drop and the foliage around your home will surely change.
 While Summer-blooming plants may be spent, now is the time to bring home Fall-blooming plants from our stores!
 Try sprucing up your perimeter with pansies, flowering ornamental cabbage and kale, and gorgeous flowers such as celosia, asters, and echinacea.
 Trees and shrubs make for excellent focal points and privacy screening plants, and their deep Fall foliage stuns.
 Everyone’s favorite Fall highlights, garden mums, also make their triumphant return.